Aug 3, 2021 10:00:29 PM / Brooke Loeffler /

 Redmond is proud of our special geological history, and takes our environmental stewardship seriously.
 Our mine and its facilities are 99% powered by solar energy and we love to offer all natural products to nourish the world from the ground up.

-• Click here to see how this geological history gave Ice Slicer the unique chemical and physical qualities to outperform other salts
+• Click to see how this geological history gave Ice Slicer the unique chemical and physical qualities to outperform other salts

-© 2021 Redmond Minerals Inc.
+© 2023 Redmond Minerals Inc.